lllisteu/redgreenblue/README.md

 ## Quick start

 The core of redgreenblue is the __RGB class__.
 Each instance of the RGB class holds a color.
-Internally, these instances, RGB objects, store the amounts of red, green and blue which make up the color.
+Internally, these instances, RGB objects, store the amounts of red, green, and blue which make up the color.

 Let's try: